top of page

 HOW TO AVOID FAILING TO ADAPT TO CHANGING CONSUMER DEMANDS USING OUR INTEGRATION COEFFICIENT IC

 We must be aware of the shift towards renewable energy and the increasing demand for solar energy systems.
-The IC model helps to avoid the McNamara Fallacy being too focused on the revenue data collected and instead continually assess the market regarding consumer satisfaction and how to streamline supply chains, which allows us to adjust our strategies and adapt accordingly and more easily to changes in the industry, remain competitive and avoid such biases.
+The IC model helps to avoid being too focused on the revenue data collected and instead continually assess the market regarding consumer satisfaction and how to streamline supply chains, which allows us to adjust our strategies and adapt accordingly and more easily to changes in the industry, remain competitive and avoid such biases.

-26 views0 comments
+31 views0 comments

 Related Posts